“The use of my app is completely safe. It certainly falls into the lowest risk category.”

 The intended purpose determines whether your app should be classified as a medical device at all.
 Only if this is the case, you can deal with the risk classification.
 Article 2 (1) of the MDR clearly defines which products are to be classified as medical devices.
 For example, an app for analyzing cardiac performance can either be intended as a fitness tracker or support a cardiologist in diagnostics.
 Only in the second case is the app considered a medical device.

-As a manufacturer, you decide yourself what purpose your software has.
-You want to know whether your software is a medical device?
-Then you will receive a more precise overview in our guide.
+As a manufacturer, you decide what purpose your software serves.
+Want to know whether your software is a medical device?
+Then take a look at our guide for a more detailed overview: Go to guide.

 MDR risk classification: briefly and concisely

-Figure 1: the four risk classes of the MDR.
-As a rule of thumb, the greater the potential damage from the use of a medical device software, the higher the class tends to be.
-As soon as your software influences decisions about a patient’s therapy and diagnostics, or monitors physiological processes (e.g. sleep patterns), it already falls into at least class IIa (rule 11).
-If a patient is in grave danger, the risk class increases further (e.g. your app provides support after a heart attack).
+As soon as your software influences decisions regarding a patient’s treatment and diagnosis, or monitors physiological processes (e.g., sleep patterns), it falls into at least class IIa (rule 11).
+If a patient is in grave danger, the risk class increases further (e.g., your app provides support after a heart attack).
 Software that monitors vital parameters (heart, lungs, etc.) also falls into a higher class.
-As soon as several rules apply to your software, the strictest rule (the highest risk class) applies.
+If several rules apply to your software, the strictest rule (the highest risk class) applies.

 The MDCG guidance document provides a particularly helpful supplement to this guide.